Factbox: What's in the $2.2 trillion U.S. coronavirus rescue package

 - A ban on foreclosing on federally backed mortgages through mid-May, and a four-month ban on evictions by landlords who rely on federal housing programs.

-Reporting by Andy Sullivan; Editing by Scott Malone, Peter Cooney, Steve Orlofsky and Jonathan Oatis
+Reporting by Andy Sullivan; Editing by Scott Malone, Peter Cooney, Steve Orlofsky, Jonathan Oatis and Sonya Hepinstall